boob-boob/web_transfer/README.md

 # how it works?
 Think you want to transfer an image from your pc to your phone:
-run the application with ```python web_transfer.py``` then it asks for file location(here is an image) after selecting the file, you can download the image with entering below address to your browser, simple as that.
+run the application with ```python web_transfer.py``` then it asks for file location(here is an image) after selecting the file, you can download the image with entering below address to your phone browser, simple as that.

 Address = ```<your pc ip address>:11711```